-OZ Minerals’ Carrapateena mine has become one of the first Australian sites to take advantage of the MineARC’s new refuge chamber technology, GuardIAN Remote Monitoring and Diagnostics System.
+OZ Minerals Carrapateena mine has become one of the first Australian sites to take advantage of the MineARC’s new refuge chamber technology, GuardIAN Refuge Chamber Monitoring.

 Located in South Australia’s highly prospective Gawler Craton, Carrapateena is approximately 160 km north of Port Augusta.
-It is proposed that Carrapateena will be a 4 million tonnes per annum sub-level cave.
+Carrapateena is proposed to be a 4 million tonnes per annum sub-level cave.
 Work on the Tjati access decline is underway.

-Still, in the feasibility stage, Carrapateena has recently purchased its first refuge chamber; a MineSAFE 12-person Standard Design with an Aura-FX Digital Fixed Gas Monitoring System.
-Excited by the numerous benefits that MineARC’s new GuardIAN Remote Monitoring and Diagnostics System could provide, they elected to upgrade to include advanced refuge chamber technology.
+Excited by the numerous benefits that MineARC’s new GuardIAN Refuge Chamber Monitoring could provide, they elected to upgrade to include advanced refuge chamber technology.

-In addition, GuardIAN also equips the refuge chamber with a VOIP video phone.
-This facilitates face-to-face communication between the refuge chamber and the surface; improving the psychological well-being of chamber occupants during an emergency and providing assistance to perform any difficult or technical procedures.
+GuardIAN also equips the refuge chamber with a VOIP video phone.
+This phone facilitates face-to-face communication between the refuge chamber and the surface.
+Improving the psychological well-being of chamber occupants during an emergency and assisting in performing any technical procedures.

-The GuardIAN Remote Monitoring System was installed by at Carrapateena in early June of this year, with the ability to integrate with additional refuge chambers as the site continues to grow.
+GuardIAN Refuge Chamber Monitoring was installed by at Carrapateena in early June 2017, with the ability to integrate with additional refuge chambers as the site continues to grow.
 MineARC looks forward to further assisting OZ Minerals in building a safe and technologically advanced mine site.